Monkey Shoulder Blended Malt

 In case you are wondering about the unusual name, it comes from a historic occupational strain injury that floor malters suffered from in the early years of whisky production.
 In the traditional method, malting of barley would be done across a large floor (for the extended surface area).
 This required constant turning of the barley, so that it didn’t over-germinate into a solid mass – a task traditionally done by hand.
 “Monkey Shoulder” is the crude name for the condition that some malt workers developed after long shifts, where one of their arms would hang down – similar to some monkeys.
 Obviously, this would no longer be permitted today.

 Monkey Shoulder is very reasonably priced in most jurisdictions, typically around the level of higher-end blends or entry-level single malts.
 It is currently $65 CAD at the LCBO, which is steeper than most places.
-It is bottled at the industry standard 40% ABV.
+It is bottled slightly above the industry standard, at 43% ABV.

 Let’s see how it compares to other blended malt or entry-level single malt whiskies in my Meta-Critic Database.